 - Is your focus on reducing waste above all?
 Great!
 I hope to get there some day.
-If this sounds like you, know you will sacrifice money (for higher-priced items) and time (for likely traveling to a specialty store or several stores to shop completely package free).
+If this sounds like you, know you will sacrifice money and time.
+But don’t focus too much on packaging – driving around is much worse for the environment.
+Plus, you can shop bulk online.

 - Is your focus on a strict budget?
 Give yourself some leeway – shopping on a budget is hard enough without implementing zero waste practices.
 Focus on areas where you can see success, like local, unpackaged produce.
 You can also check out some of my posts about going zero waste on a budget, shopping without bulk, and going zero waste in a food desert.

 - Is your focus on only organic items?
 Sadly, a lot of organic items (produce and dry goods) are often heavily packaged in plastic.
 Why is beyond me, but beware you’ll face a lot of greenwashing while shopping a totally organic diet, particularly in winter or in areas without many local options.